-Outside of work Andrew enjoys rediscovering the world through the lens of my two children (Matthew -5, Audrey - 2) involving hiking, playing games, riding bikes, and asking questions about the world around him.
-He has also been known to play instruments, sing, and enjoy answering trivia questions from time to time.
+Outside of work Andrew enjoys rediscovering the world through the lens of his two children (Matthew -5, Audrey - 2) involving hiking, playing games, riding bikes, and asking questions about the world around me.
+He has also been known to play instruments, sing, and enjoys answering trivia questions from time to time.